 Beat Syncopation Examples

-Examples of Syncopation within the main beats of the bar, being the down beat, backbeat and upbeat.
+Examples of Syncopation within the main beats of the bar are the downbeat, backbeat, and upbeat.

 Missed Beat Syncopation